roccobalocco/API-GateWay/docs/api.md

 ### Rate Limiting

-The system implements a dual-layer approach using *.NET 8*'s built-in rate limiting middleware:
+The system implements a dual-layer approach using *.NET 8*'s built-in rate limiting middleware.
+Both layers work together and are applied to all controller endpoints, except for health check endpoints, ensuring that the system remains protected from abuse while still allowing critical monitoring to function uninterrupted.

 #### Per-IP Policy